-The Marriott School encourages all students to add value to their academic education with an internship related to their major, whether for academic credit or not.
+The BYU Marriott School of Business encourages all students to add value to their academic education with an internship related to their major, whether for academic credit or not.
 As students gain hands-on work experience, they are able to assess their interests, build confidence, and develop professional skills.
 Many students have found that internships are the best route to full-time employment after graduation.

 The following criteria are required in order to receive academic credit for an internship:

 - Internships must be directly related to your major, incorporate coursework learning, and require higher-level reasoning skills.